emertechie/docs-demo/docs/api-guide/intro.md

 The Open Food Facts API enables access to the [Open Food Facts](https://world.openfoodfacts.org/) database.

-The Open Food Facts database is a food products database made by everyone, for everyone, that can help you make better choices about what you eat.
-Being open data, anyone can reuse it for any purpose.
+The Open Food Facts database is a collaborative project to create a global database of food products with nutrition information.

 You can use the Open Food Facts API to:

-- Get information like ingredients and nutritional values of products
+- Get information about products such as ingredients and nutritional values
 - Build applications that allow users to contribute to the database
 - Empower users to make healthier food choices

 :::note

-Users who want to support the program voluntarily provide the data in the Open Food Facts database.
+Community members maintain the Open Food Facts database.
 As a result, there are no assurances that the data is accurate, complete, or reliable.
-The user assumes the entire risk of using the data.

 :::